Whether you're rushing in-store or scouring online, there are plenty of Black Friday TV deals to get that ideal television set at a reasonable price.

 We expect discounts on some of the older OLED sets out there, like the £1,299 Philips OLED 873, since upstaged by the OLED 803 and OLED+ 903.
 The Sony Bravia A1E OLED – £1,999 for the 55-inch model – is also ripe for a price slash, as is the £1,099 Sony Bravia XE90 LCD, both of which have since seen newer, more up-to-date models released in the meantime.

-Stick with TechRadar to get the best Black Friday deals
+Get all the best Black Friday deals on TechRadar

 All that aside, Black Friday and Cyber Monday are going to see fleets of deals and plummeting prices across all sorts of consumer tech: everything from laptops and iPads to smartphones, Kindles, and streaming sticks.